TaylorBurnham/Unifi-Protect-Extract/README.md

 # Work in Progress Warning

+**Use this at your own risk.
+It is _mostly_ working but you should be wary of any script with a single contributor.** Feedback is welcome.

 I've nuked this to start from scratch.
 You can work from older commits at your own risk.
 For now if you want to follow this project and retain your UBV files for when it's ready I've left the `cloudkey_sync` script in the `shell_scripts` folder.
+The basic functionality is available in the `remux.py` script and the usage is below.
+As of now it will not remove any files.

+    usage: remux.py [-h] [--environment ENVIRONMENT] [--parse-date PARSE_DATE] [--parse-all     [PARSE_ALL]]
+                    [--list-dates [LIST_DATES]]

+    Unifi Protect Extract - A Working Title!

+    optional arguments:
+      -h, --help            show this help message and exit --environment ENVIRONMENT, -e ENVIRONMENT
+                            The location of the .env file.
+Defaults to '.env' --parse-date PARSE_DATE, -pd PARSE_DATE
+                            Parse UBV files from a specific date.
+      --parse-all [PARSE_ALL], -pa [PARSE_ALL]
+                            Parse all UBV files available.
+      --list-dates [LIST_DATES], -ls [LIST_DATES]
+                            List all of the dates available for parsing.

 # Unifi-Protect-Extract
 A collection of scripts and utilities that I use to extract videos from my CloudKey Gen 2 running Unifi Protect.